aliceliveprojects/WildLoggingDBParent/README.md

 4. ![heroku deploy 2](./documentation/resources/heroku_deploy_2.png)

-5. Choose 'connect to GitHub' to confirm.
+5. Choose 'connect to GitHub' again, to confirm.
 This happens:

 6. ![heroku deploy 3](./documentation/resources/heroku_deploy_3.png)

 7. Fill-in the GitHub details for the account owning your repo, and sign-in.
-This happens:
+This now happens:

 8. ![heroku deploy 4](./documentation/resources/heroku_deploy_4.png)

-9. The left hand chooser is populated with all the GitHub personas which your login can access.
+9. The left hand chooser is populated with all the GitHub personas which your login information give you access to can.
 The right hand search box allows you to search for repositories under that persona.
-Our repo is under an organisation called 'TheUrbanWild' for which we have admin access.
+Our repo is under an organisation called 'TheUrbanWild' for which we have admin access, and we called it 'WildLoggingDB'.
+Yours may be different.

-10. You need admin access on a repo to get premission to connect to it from the Heroku dashboard!
+10. You need admin access on a repo to grant permission for Heroku to connect to it.

-11. Now you can type in the name of your repo, and it will search to connect to it.
+11. Type in the name of your repo, and it will search to connect to it:

 12. ![heroku deploy 5](./documentation/resources/heroku_deploy_5.png)

-13. Connect to the correct repo!
+13. Choose 'Connect' on the correct repo.
 This happens:

 14. ![heroku deploy 6](./documentation/resources/heroku_deploy_6.png)

 15. The heroku dashboard is now waiting to deploy the contents of the 'master' branch of the GitHub repo.

 16. Deploying it, is as easy as pressing the button - except - Heroku needs to know what to build and where it is.
-Heroku's pretty smart; if the index.js of the NodeJS server was in the top level of the repo, it would have recognised it, and built without a problem.
-However, our source is in the `/code` directory.
-We just need to add a [file](https://devcenter.heroku.com/articles/getting-started-with-nodejs) to get it going.
+Heroku's pretty smart; if the index.js of the NodeJS server is in the top level of the repo, it will recognise it, and build without a problem.

-17. In the root of the repo, create a file called `Procfile`

-18. Add the following to the `Profile`

-19. ```procfile
-    web: node ./code/index.js
-    ```

-20. Check the code in.
+17. Choose 'Deploy Branch'.